The next generation of wireless technology will offer new consumer and business applications, with near real-time connectivity.

 The next generation of wireless technology, known as 5G, will allow just that.

-Early 5G deployment is expected in 2018, but widespread implementation may take the better part of a decade.
+Early 5G deployment began at the end of 2018 when AT&T launched 5G wireless networks in 12 cities, but widespread implementation of the technology may take the better part of a decade.

-Even so, corporates are increasingly focused on this technology: according to CB Insights’ Earnings Transcript tool, “5G” was collectively mentioned over 900 times on Q1’18 earnings calls, up 70% from Q4’17.
+Even so, corporates are increasingly focused on this technology: according to CB Insights’ Earnings Transcript tool, at its peak in Q3’18, “5G” was collectively mentioned over 1,000 times, up more than 100% from Q4’17.